karlseguin/the-little-redis-book/en/redis.md

 ## Scan

 In the previous chapter, we saw how the `keys` command, while useful, shouldn't be used in production.
 Redis 2.8 introduces the `scan` command which is production-safe.
-Although `scan`' fulfills a similar purpose to `keys` there are a number of important difference.
+Although `scan` fulfills a similar purpose to `keys` there are a number of important difference.
 To be honest, most of the *differences* will seem like *idiosyncrasies*, but this is the cost of having a usable command.

 First amongst these differences is that a single call to `scan` doesn't necessarily return all matching results.
 Nothing strange about paged results; however, `scan` returns a variable number of results which cannot be precisely controlled.
 You can provide a `count` hint, which defaults to 10, but it's entirely possible to get more or less than the specified `count`.

 Rather than implementing paging through a `limit` and `offset`, `scan` uses a `cursor`.
-The first time you call `scan` you supply a `0` as the cursor.
+The first time you call `scan` you supply `0` as the cursor.
 Below we see an initial call to `scan` with an pattern match (optional) and a count hint (optional):

     scan 0 match bugs:* count 20